 The best way to deal with chargebacks is to prevent them in the first place.
-Your business is generally considered “guilty until proven innocent,” and that’s not a position you want to be in.
+In this case, businesses seem to be “guilty until proven innocent,” and that’s not a position you want to be in.
 How can you avoid trouble?

-Keep good records: if an unjustified chargeback hits your account, make sure you can get the case closed quickly.
-Keep any proof of fulfilled orders including receipts, invoices, shipping documents (and confirmations), signatures, and server logs.
-Sometimes customers forget that they ordered from you, and showing them proof clears things up quickly.
+If an unjustified chargeback hits your account, make sure you can get the case closed quickly.
+Keep any proof of fulfilled orders including receipts, invoices, shipping documents and confirmations, signatures, and server logs.
+Sometimes, customers forget that they ordered from you, and showing them proof clears things up quickly.

-Choose wisely how your name is displayed: when consumers see transactions in their account history, can they recognize your business?
+When consumers see transactions in their account history, can they recognize your business?
 Make sure the name that appears on bank statements matches who the consumer thinks they bought from.
-If you sell coffee mugs, a good name might be “Acme Coffee Mugs,” but “Acme Enterprises” is going to result in more chargebacks.
-Include your phone number as well if possible.
+If you sell coffee mugs, a good name might be “Acme Coffee Mugs,” but “Acme Enterprises” could result in more chargebacks.
+Include your phone number as well, if possible.